Avaiga/taipy-doc/docs/knowledge_base/demos/face_recognition.md

     accurately and efficiently in real-time scenarios.

 ## Powered by Taipy
-The Face Recognition demo serves as a prime example of the synergy between Taipy's AI capabilities and OpenCV's image processing expertise.
-OpenCV's ability to analyze visual data enhances Taipy's advanced text data comprehension.
-This collaboration creates a potent combination, opening up numerous opportunities for developers and businesses to explore.
+The Face Recognition demo perfectly exemplifies the powerful synergy between Taipy and OpenCV.
+Taipy's role in delivering AI results, combined with OpenCV's expertise in image processing and analysis, results in a dynamic partnership that unlocks a myriad of possibilities for developers and businesses alike.
+This collaboration harnesses the strengths of both technologies, offering a comprehensive solution for visual data analysis.

 # How to Use Taipy for Face Recognition
 To experience real-time face detection and recognition using Taipy's GUI component, follow these